 Workshops, networking & more

-In 2019 we hosted 200 events (workshops, information sessions and networking opportunities) with 4266 participants!
+In 2020 we hosted 319 events (workshops, information sessions and networking opportunities including the Pillar Community Innovation Awards) with 6177 participants!

 Workshop topics include:

 - Board Governance

 - Volunteer Management